kubedb/docs/docs/guides/mongodb/rotate-auth/rotateauth.md

 1. **Operator Generated:** The KubeDB operator automatically generates a random credential, updates the existing secret with the new credential The KubeDB operator automatically generates a random credential and updates the existing secret with the new credential..
-2. **User Defined:** The user can create their own credentials by defining a Secret of type `kubernetes.io/basic-auth` containing the desired `password`, and then reference this Secret in the `MongoDBOpsRequest`.
+2. **User Defined:** The user can create their own credentials by defining a secret of type `kubernetes.io/basic-auth` containing the desired `password` and then reference this secret in the `MongoDBOpsRequest`.

 ## Before You Begin